 In fact, millions of people suffer from dental anxiety that is so strong they avoid going to the dentist altogether.
 To help patients overcome that fear, more dentists are borrowing some of the spa amenities that signal relaxation -- relaxing music, waterfalls, calming blankets -- to create new, more positive associations.
 In a few cases, they are even borrowing the name -- dental spa!

-One dental spa innovator is Dr Amy Marckese-Braun, who opened Dental Spa Indianopolis in 2004 to create an "anxiety-free dental practice."
-She has done more than any other dentist, offering complimentary massage for hands, feet, head or neck, and paraffin wax hand treatments at no additional cost.
+One dental spa innovator is Dr. Amy Marckese-Braun, who opened Dental Spa Indianapolis in 2004 to create an "anxiety-free dental practice."
+She has done more than any other dentist, offering complimentary massage for hands, feet, head, or neck, and paraffin wax hand treatments at no additional cost.
 Her dental suites are decorated with waterfalls and aromatherapy candles, and patients in the chair can cozy up with a blanket -- a comforting, caring touch that any dentist can easily offer.
 Juice, coffee, tea and bottled water are on hand, and after your treatment, a rewarding milkshake or smoothie.

 Botox Helps Treat "Gummy Smile'

 In other cases, dentists are adding services that are traditionally found at a medical spa, particularly injectables and fillers like Botox, Dysport, Restylane, Juvederm, and Perlane.
 Since dentists already give a lot of injections, it's not much of a stretch to add these to a practice.
 There are even applications that are directly related to your smile, such as using Botox to stop the "gummy" smile.